-Carmel Valley High School will prepare its
+Carmel Valley High School Contact:

 Dear Parents and CUSD employees: A Chicago colleague asked recently, “What is the name of your new school district?”
 “Carmel Unified,” I responded.
 “Unified? ” she inquired as though she had misheard.
 I quickly responded, “Yes, in Chicago we would call it a Unit District.
 It serves students in grades K-12.
 Actually we also have a preschool program here, so it’s actually pre-K to grade 12, but it’s about the same thing as a unit district.”